karnpapon/skiff/inc/seeq.md

 Thus, for the sake of understanding programming in general.
 I decided to roll my own.
 JavaScript is a language of choice since it's personally more friendly for newbie.
 Creating programming language is considered advanced topic.
-So, I decided to looking for practical way like sequencer instead. and utilize from existing "language" like [RegEx](https://en.wikipedia.org/wiki/Regular_expression) to create a pattern (i know, i know you may immediately argue that "but RegEx is not even considered a programming language!". well, you're right but lemme call it language in this context anyway).
+So, I decided to looking for practical way like sequencer instead. and utilize from existing "language" like [RegEx](https://en.wikipedia.org/wiki/Regular_expression) to create a pattern (I know, I know you may immediately argue that "but RegEx is not even considered a programming language!". well, you're right but lemme call it language in this context anyway).

 ![img1](/media/images/seeq/05.gif)